-The Rio Grande Basin, within which the Los Lunas Data Center is located, is situated in the Southwestern United States and along the US- Mexico border.
+The Rio Grande Basin, within which the Los Lunas Data Center is located, is situated in the Southwestern United States and along the US-Mexico border.
 The basin covers most of New Mexico and portions of Colorado, Texas, and Mexico.
 Water risk in the watershed arises from high baseline water stress and scarcity, groundwater depletion, and annual and seasonal variability in available water supply.
 High volumes of withdrawals and diversions, combined with increasing aridity, result in minimal or non-existent flows in the downstream regions of the river.
-These stressors contribute to an extremely high water risk in this region.
-Meta has funded four projects within the Rio Grande Basin that together provided a volumetric benefit of 423,770 m3 (111,948,168 gallons) in 2021: the Comanche Creek Restoration, Restoration of La Jara Wetland, the Cedro Creek Restoration, and the Middle Rio Grande Flow Restoration.
-Two additional projects that will provide future volumetric benefits have also been funded by Meta: the Harvey Jones Bioswale and the Rito Peñas Negras Restoration (Figure 11).
+These stressors contribute to a high water risk in this region.
+Meta has funded five projects that together provided a volumetric benefit of 425,356 m3 (112,367,246 gallons) in the Rio Grande Basin in 2022: the Comanche Creek Restoration, Restoration of La Jara Wetland, the Cedro Creek Restoration, the Middle Rio Grande Flow Restoration, and the Harvey Jones Bioswale Demonstration Project.
+There is one additional project that will provide future volumetric benefits that has also been funded by Meta: the Rito Peñas Negras Restoration project.
+(Figure 11).